 Building an evidence base for the removal of obsolete animal tests.

-A draft guideline, produced by the World Health Organization (WHO) on the phasing out of animal tests for the quality control of biological products, is currently open for public consultation.
+A draft guideline, produced by the World Health Organization (WHO) on the replacement or removal of animal tests for the quality control of biological products, is currently open for a second public consultation.
 The intention of this guidance is to support manufacturers and regulators to implement the 3Rs while product-specific WHO guidelines are being updated to integrate alternative approaches.
-This is in response to the recommendations from our review of the animal testing requirements in WHO quality control and batch release guidelines.